-2.01b Substitutions
+2.03 Substitutions

-Unlimited substitutions are permitted; however, once a bowler has been removed from a game she may not re-enter that game.
+Unlimited substitutions are permitted; however, once a bowler has been removed from a game, they may not re-enter that game.
 A player's position in the line-up may not change within a game.
 A substitute bowler cannot enter a game to shoot a spare for any reason.
 A bowler must bowl a complete frame.
-If a player cannot complete a frame she will receive zero for the remaining balls.
-An opponent's coach and scorekeeper shall be notified of a substitution before a substitute bowler throws her first ball.
-Failure to notify the opponent's coach and scorekeeper of a substitution can result in a zero pin-fall for those balls thrown by the illegal substitute.
+Substitutions in the middle of any frame, including the tenth frame, are illegal and will result in a team taking a zero for any balls thrown by an illegal substitute.
+If a player cannot complete a frame, they will receive zero for the remaining balls.
+An opponent's coach and scorekeeper shall be notified of a substitution before a substitute bowler throws their first ball.
+Failure to notify the opponent's coach and scorekeeper of a substitution may result in a zero pinfall for those balls thrown by the illegal substitute.
 Prior to each match, it is the head coach/manager's responsibility to identify who the opponent's scorekeeper is.